FlexMeasures/flexmeasures/documentation/getting-started.rst

 .. note::  `issue 56 <https://github.com/SeitaBV/flexmeasures/issues/56>`_ should create a CLI function for adding a lot of data at once, from a CSV dataset.

-Also, you can add forecasts for your meter data with the ``db_populate`` command, here is an example:
+Also, you can add forecasts for your meter data with the ``flexmeasures add`` command, here is an example:

 .. code-block::

-   flexmeasures db-populate --forecasts --from-date 2020-03-08 --to-date 2020-04-08 --asset-type Asset --asset my-solar-panel
+   flexmeasures add forecasts --from-date 2020-03-08 --to-date 2020-04-08 --asset-type Asset --asset my-solar-panel

 .. note:: You can also use the API to send forecast data.